Team DiSEEM - Dispersal, Speciation and Evolution of Marine Species

 Alexander Mackintosh, Maxence Brault, Denis Roze, Martin Lascoux, Sylvain Glémin.
 Estimating the reduction in genetic diversity from background selection under non-equilibrium demography and partial selfing.
 Molecular Biology and Evolution, In press, ⟨10.1093/molbev/msag004⟩. ⟨hal-05456156⟩

-Sex chromosomes and chromosomal rearrangements are key to behavioural sexual isolation in Jaera albifrons marine isopods
+Sex chromosomes and chromosomal rearrangements contribute to behavioral sexual isolation in Jaera albifrons marine isopods